sp314/sonkphan/content/about/_index.md

 title: "ABOUT"
 ---
 # Son Phan
 Hi!
 I'm currently a 3<sup>rd</sup> year student at Macalester College studying Applied Math/Statistics, Economics, and Japanese.
-As of May 20<sup>th</sup>, I'm working as a Data Science Intern in 3M's Finance Division.
+As of the beginning of this summer, I'm working as a Data Science Intern in 3M's Finance Division.
+Additionally, I'm working on research involving the volatility of game outcomes across sports.

 My favorite projects fuse quantitative research, web development, and interactive visualization to investigate and elegantly showcase data.